 This coupled with having eaten more, helps you perform better and you may even train harder.

-Try changing up when you workout to see if it makes a difference to weight loss and fat burning.
+Try changing up when you workout to see if it makes a difference in weight loss and fat burning.

 4. You’re Not Doing Enough Cardio